-The Contracting Parties implement the Ramsar Convention in their territories and collaborate on shared projects.
+The Contracting Parties implement the Convention on Wetlands in their territories and collaborate on shared projects.
 The government agency responsible for its national application is known as the country’s Administrative Authority.
 This agency appoints a National Focal Point to coordinate national implementation and act as the daily contact point.

 Every three years the Parties meet at the Conference of the Contracting Parties (the COP), where they adopt decisions to administer the Convention and guide its implementation.

 Between the COPs, the Parties are represented by the Standing Committee, which meets yearly.
 The Standing Committee is guided by the framework of the decisions made by the COP.

 Two advisory bodies develop technical guidance to help the Standing Committee and the COP formulate policies: the Scientific and Technical Review Panel (the STRP) and the Communication, Education, Participation and Awareness (CEPA) Oversight Panel.